 Arizona Students' Association (ASA) fee.
-The

-Arizona Students' Association is a non-profit, higher education, advocacy organization that represents Arizona public university students to the Arizona Board of Regents, State Legislature, and U.S. Congress.
-During 1997, students at the state universities voted to change the mechanism for funding the ASA to a \$1 fee, which will be charged to each student each semester.
-Any refunds for this fee will be provided through ASA Central Office at (480) 966-6358.
+The Arizona Students' Association is a non profit, lobbying organization that represents Arizona's public university students to the Arizona Board of Regents, State Legislature, and U.S. Congress.
+During 1996-1997, students at the state universities voted to change the mechanism for funding the ASA to a \$1 fee, which will be charged to each student each semester.
+Any refunds for this fee will be provided through ASA Central Office at 1-877-294-6900.

 Student Recreation Complex fee.
 All students (except university employees) who take at least one class at ASU Main must pay a mandatory Student Recreation Complex fee.
 Full-time (seven or more hours) students are charged \$25 per semester.
-Part-time students pay \$12 per semester and summer students pay \$2 per semester hour.
+Part-time students pay \$12 per semester, and summer students pay \$12 per session.
 See the current semester ASU West Schedule of Classes for further information.